-Signature Date
+Signature Dat e

-and clinical.
-I attest I understand the requires that I have been allowed ments and grading procedures for , and discussed the Galveston College the Nursing Program, both classroom ation, or verification as needed.
-I also s of Galveston College.
+Nursing Handbook. and clinical.
+I attest I understand the requires that I have been allowed ments and grading procedures f ad, and discussed the Galveston College for the Nursing Program, both classroom ication, or verification as needed.
+I also ons of Galveston College.

 Printed Name Signature

 Confidentiality Statement

-concerning patients, will successfully co , as well as all confidenti mplete the HIPAA Train
+concerning patients will successfully co , as well as all confidenti implete the HIPAA Train

 Printed Name Signature

 Term: Year: Date: